 But why would we limit this technique to hexagons?
-We can combine these hexagons with other shapes, like half-hexagons, diamonds and triangles, to make new quilt designs.
+We can combine the hexagons with other shapes, like half-hexagons, diamonds, and triangles, to make new quilt designs.

 Here are just a few simple designs.

 This is the half-hexagon sheet.
-You cut the shapes in the same way we cut the hexagon, there is just one more vertical cut for each group of hexies.
+Cut the shapes in the same way we cut the hexagon, there is just one more vertical cut for each group of hexies.

 Then remove the corner pieces.